References Matter: Investigating the Impact of Reference Set Variation on Summarization Evaluation: Reference Variability and Metric Robustness

-In contrast, \textbf{more semantically-oriented metrics show a greater stability}.
+In contrast, \textbf{more semantically-oriented metrics show greater stability}.
 For SummEval, BLEURT shows the highest correlation between ranks, followed by METEOR and BERTScore.
 BLEURT and METEOR confirm their stability on GUMSum when ranking the LLM outputs.
 Other metrics (including BERTScore) show low or no correlation on GUMSum, with the exception of ROUGE-1.
 In all cases, metrics show much higher stability on DUC, for which all average correlations are above $0.7$.
-We speculate that the high stability might be due to an artifact introduced by the short length of the summaries, required by the guidelines.
+We speculate that high stability might stem from an artifact introduced by the short summary length required by the guidelines.

 In summary, n-gram-matching metrics, though simple, are highly reference-dependent, undermining consistent model evaluation, while semantically-oriented ones show greater stability.
-Therefore, we recommend always using model-based metrics in benchmarks with a single reference.
-When cost is a factor, METEOR might offer a good balance of stability and affordability.
+Therefore, \textbf{we recommend always using model-based metrics in benchmarks with a single reference.} When cost is a factor, METEOR might offer a good balance of stability and affordability.

-\paragraph{Multiple References.} When scoring model outputs against a set of $k>1$ randomly sampled references, we observe that \textbf{the correlation between rankings obtained with different human-written references generally improves when increasing the number of references}.
+\paragraph{Multiple References.} When scoring model outputs against a set of $k>1$ randomly sampled references, we observe that \textbf{the correlation between rankings obtained with different human-written references generally improves with an increased number of references}.
 This increased stability is expected and in line with similar findings that associate a larger number of references with a higher correlation with humans \cite{lin-2004-rouge}.

 However, the \textbf{stability varies by metric}.
-ROUGE (especially ROUGE\textsubscript{max}) and BLEU tend to have lower correlation between ranks than other metrics.
+ROUGE (especially ROUGE\textsubscript{max}) and BLEU tend to have low correlation between ranks.
 As an example, the ROUGE\textsubscript{max} scores require $5$-$10$ references to reach a level of stability that is comparable to that of BERTScore on SummEval with a single reference.
 ROUGE\textsubscript{avg} has a better stability than ROUGE\textsubscript{max}, especially with a larger set of references.
 For example, on SummEval, ROUGE-L\textsubscript{avg} has higher stability than BERTScore for $k>3$, while on GUMSum, ROUGE-2\textsubscript{avg} is the second most stable metric for $k>3$.
-On all datasets, BLEURT and METEOR remain stable even with a single reference, with METEOR showing remarkable stability despite its simplicity.
+On all datasets, BLEURT and METEOR remain stable even with a single reference, with METEOR showing stability despite its simplicity.